Azure/terramodtest/README.md

 Test utilities for azure terraform module developer to write tests more easily.

 # Terraform 0.12 support
-This repo has been forked from Azure/terramodtest to provide terraform 0.12 support.
+This repo provides terraform 0.12 support.

 # Contributing